kaminiwalunj/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     python keyvault-client.py
     ```

 6. When prompted, enter some text and review the language that is detected by the service.
-For example, try entering "Hello", "Bonjour", and "Hola".
+For example, try entering "Hello", "Bonjour", and "Gracias".
 7. When you have finished testing the application, enter "quit" to stop the program.

 ## More information